 Environmental Factors Of Flipping

-There are so many possibilities to increase your earnings, make more money and progress towards a better financial future.
+There are so many possibilities to increase your earnings, make more money, and progress towards a better financial future.
 Here at LifeUpswing, we talk a lot about making money online, side hustles and passive income.

 I think it is worth noting that embarking upon a future in flea market flipping also has some possible unforeseen benefits.

-The sheer fact that you are buying something that has already been made and then selling it on for profit has huge environmental advantages.
+The sheer fact that you are buying something that has already been made and then selling it for profit has huge environmental advantages.

-The process of repurposing and upcycling reduces the amount of waste being sent to landfill.
+The process of repurposing and upcycling reduces the amount of waste being sent to landfills.
 It also reduces the need for production using new or raw materials.
 This means a reduction in air pollution, water pollution, greenhouse gas emissions and will preserve the status quo of global resources.

 So if you’re going to flip, know that you are also doing your bit!

 We took our flipping side hustle from $42K part-time to $133K full-time and never looked back.

 If you want to be a great flea market flipper then having easier items to flip puts you in a good position for success.
 The easiest items to sell will always be ones that are in demand and can be offered for a price that satisfies both parties.